 Career options may require additional experience, training, or other factors beyond the successful completion of this degree program.

 LicensureWalden is approved by the Minnesota Board of School Administrators and by the Ohio Department of Higher Education to offer a program leading to initial principal licensure.
 Candidates must select if they wish to pursue Minnesota or Ohio licensure requirements before the end of their first course in the program.
-All candidates must pass the required Ohio principal licensure exam (OAE 015 Educational Leadership Exam) in order to complete the program.
 Candidates seeking licensure in Minnesota or Ohio are responsible for completing any other Minnesota or Ohio requirements beyond Walden’s state-approved program.
 The Minnesota Board of School Administrators or the Ohio Department of Higher Education is solely responsible for reviewing applications and issuing licenses.

 Individuals interested in licensure in states other than Minnesota or Ohio may qualify by virtue of completing a state-approved educator preparation program; however, individuals must review their state’s regulations to ensure the program meets all requirements, paying particular attention to any requirements specific to out-of-state program completers.
 Individuals who reside in certain states may be ineligible to enroll in this program.
 Walden Enrollment Specialists can provide guidance on licensure questions however, it remains the individual’s responsibility to understand and comply with all state licensure requirements.
 Walden makes no representation or guarantee that completion of Walden coursework or programs will permit an individual to obtain state licensure.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.